-Disabilities Committee - The Disabilities Committee will continue to offer programs for people with special needs.
-The Medical Loan Closet is available to residents who need to borrow items such as wheelchairs, walkers, canes, crutches, etc. Plans are underway for another Abilities Expo in the spring.
+Abilities Team - The Abilities Team will continue to offer programs for residents with special needs such as the Bowling Party, Valentines and Halloween Dances, Summer Picnic, Fall Farm Event, and the Annual Spring Expo.
+The Medical Loan Closet is available to residents who need to borrow items such as wheelchairs, walkers, canes, crutches, etc.

-Emergency Management - The emergency plan is in place and the Emergency Management Coordinator (EMC) will remain in force.
+Emergency Management - The emergency plan is in place and the Emergency Management Coordinator will remain in force.